A man works under the open bonnet of a car and smiles at the camera.

 The project focuses on four fields of action:

-Supporting the implementation of national refugee legislation: The project supports the Ethiopian Ministry of Labour and Skills (MoLS) and the Ethiopian Refugee and Returnee Service (RRS) in mainstreaming the inclusion of refugees in the vocational training system and the labour market in the long term.
+Supporting the implementation of national refugee legislation: It supports the Ethiopian Ministry of Labour and Skills and the Ethiopian Refugee and Returnee Service in mainstreaming the inclusion of refugees in the vocational training system and the labour market.
 The aim is to put Ethiopian refugee legislation into practice.

-Expanding access to vocational training: Vocational schools are being turned into inclusive vocational schools where refugees and Ethiopians, including internally displaced persons, learn together.
+Expanding access to vocational training: Vocational schools are being turned into inclusive vocational schools where refugees and Ethiopians, including internally displaced people, learn together.
 The training courses are geared towards the needs of the labour market.
 Continuing professional development enables TVET trainers to improve their technical and soft skills.
-There are new training courses in and around refugee camps to create employment prospects.
+There are new training courses in and around refugee camps.

 Promoting employment: The project supports TVET colleges in setting up business incubators and advises groups of entrepreneurs on how they can implement business ideas.
-Through partnerships between companies and colleges, the programme promotes the transition from training to employment and also young women’s access to technical training courses and professions.
+Through partnerships with companies, it promotes the transition from training to employment and also young women’s access to technical training courses and professions.